zotonic/zotonic/doc/developer-guide/templates.rst

 2. ``page.category.tpl`` (:ref:`category <categories>`)
 3. ``page.tpl`` (fallback)

-So if you have a page in the category ‘article’ (which is a sub-category or ‘text’) and that page has a unique name ‘my_text_page’, Zotonic will look for the following templates:
+So if you have a page in the category ‘article’ (which is a sub-category of ‘text’) and that page has a unique name ‘my_text_page’, Zotonic will look for the following templates: